deanblackborough/g3d-zf1-lib/README.md

 - Bootstrap nav -  Generates the HTML for a Bootstrap nav component.
 - Bootstrap label - Generates the HTML for a Bootstrap label.
 - Bootstrap glyphicon - Generates the HTML for a Bootstrap glyphicon.
-- Simple pagination - Generates next, previous, m of n html based on the params passed into the view helper.
+- Simple pager - Generates the HTML for a simple pager featuring either an item or page based description, all text configurable.

 ## Utility classes

-- Image resizer: Resize the supplied image allowing the user to define the background canvas color, desired size, quality/compression, image suffix and whether or not resized image maintains the aspect ratio of the original.
+- Image resizer: Resize the supplied image allowing the user to define the background canvas color, desired size, quality/compression, image suffix and whether or not resized image maintains the aspect ratio of the source.
 - Image cropper: Crop the supplied image, user define cropping selection and its position from the top left corner of the source image.